Hank-LL/AMD_Robotics_Hackathon_2025_Team27/README.md

   - The user clicks a button, speaks, and sees:
     - Interpreted order menu texts
     - Interpreted order images
-- A CLI version enables developers to:
-  - Quickly test the pipeline with text input (no microphone required).
 - This combination makes the system both **demo-friendly for non-technical users** and **easy to debug for developers**.

 ---